EasonWeng/msckf-1/README.md

-#fixed some errors by jackshi
+# fixed some errors by jackshi

 - add '#include <map>' in EKF.h

 - use opencv 3.2.0

-- cv_bridge must use opencv 3.2.0 and rebuild
+- rebuild cv_bridge with opencv 3.2.0

 - add sensor_msgs/Imu topic